NguyenBaPhucITITIU20278/datascience/README.md

 - Encountered many errors during the coding process.
 - Data processing is difficult, especially with big data.

-# How to open the project
-- After cloning and pulling the code to your IDE, you can open the Case.html file to start the dashboard

 # Acknowledgments
 - Here are a few websites we consulted to complete our project: